+New educators want to do the right thing - and a helping hand is what is needed.
 40 million Americans have student loan debt.
 More student loans are in delinquency than mortgages, credit cards, and auto loans.
-In 2013-14, seven out of 10 college graduates left school owing an average of $29,400 each in student loans.
-Between 1980 and 2010, the average cost of a four-year public university education jumped from approximately $9,000 a year to nearly $22,000.
+Studies show seven out of 10 college graduates left school owing an average of $29,400 each in student loans as the average cost of a four-year public university education jumps from approximately $9,000 per year as little as 10 years ago to to nearly $22,000 per semester.

 Find out more about reducing you student loan payments by checking out the resources below.